Published: Jan 10, 2025

 Intel, a Love Story

 I have a huge amount of admiration for Intel, outweighed only by my disappointment in their execution.
 I had high hopes when they brought back Pat Gelsinger to lead the company in 2021.
-But his unceremonious exit last month signalled the end for this generation of Intel’s evolution.
-This isn’t the first time the company has faced down an existential crisis though, and I’m betting against the odds for them to recover.
+But his unceremonious exit last month is just one more signal that Intel’s big ambitious plans aren’t going to be realized.

-There was no more room for growth in the CPU space.
-Intel already dominated the entire market for desktops, laptops, workstations, and servers.
-So, to grow the company they went wide and pursued other semiconductor product lines such as: networking, motherboard chipsets, storage, graphics, IPUs, FPGAs, ASICs, and some really out there stuff like silicon photonics and neuromorphic processors.
-They went much wider on R&D than any other semi designer, and regardless of the outcome it’s what I admire most about the company.
+Intel was able to maintain this edge by creating a culture of strong investment into R&D that would keep them ahead of everyone else, however there was no more room for growth in the CPU space.
+They already dominated the entire market for desktops, laptops, workstations, and servers.
+So, to grow the company they went very wide and pursued every other product line they could think of: networking, motherboard chipsets, storage, graphics, IPUs, FPGAs, ASICs, and some really out there stuff like silicon photonics and neuromorphic processors… and this list is far from exhaustive.
+They went much wider on R&D than any other semi designer, and regardless of the outcome I find it admirable and wish more companies were this ambitious.

 The problem is it didn’t work.
 Aside from a few point solutions they weren’t nearly as dominant in any of these spaces as they were with CPUs.
-This was compounded by their failure to adopt EUV lithography in their fabs, instead hoping (and failing, badly) to get a few more generations out of DUV.
+This was compounded by their failure to adopt EUV lithography in their fabs, instead hoping to get a few more generations out of DUV (and failing, badly).

 This is where we are today.
-Their product lines are bloated and underperforming, and their fabs are badly lagging competitors.
-This generation is over, and the sooner this is acknowleged the better.
+Their product lines are bloated and underperforming and their fabs are badly lagging competitors (even Intel is now outsourcing some of their fabrication to TSMC).
+And I think the only way for them to grow their way to success is to transform into a… software company?

 Intel’s semiconductor supply chain and domain expertise would put them at a unique advantage against existing incumbents.
 Cloud providers are continuing to eat the world, and hardware acceleration of all kinds is quickly becoming a key differentiator.